Our History

 • 2003Self-Aid Workshop name changed to GAR Services.

-• 2004The Association celebrates its 50th year anniversary.
+• 2004The Association celebrated its 50th year anniversary.

 • 2008GAR Services changed their logo to reflect a more updated look for the organization.